Pay Per Click (PPC)

-For example if the user enters “buy-to-let property investment” and your advert displays “Buy-to-let property investment opportunities”, once the ad is clicked it needs to take the user directly to a page offering buy-to-let investment details.
-A generic property homepage would get a lower quality score and so your ad might not appear in the paid search placings.
+For example if the user enters “buy-to-let property investment” and your advert displays “Buy-to-let property investment opportunities”.
+Once the ad is clicked it needs to take the user directly to a page offering buy-to-let investment details.
+A generic property homepage would get a lower quality score.
+Your ad might not appear in the paid search placings.

 Indeed, if your maximum bid is less than a competitor’s bid, your ad could still be placed above their ad if your quality score is higher.